 Interdisciplinary Games was founded by Silja Klepp and Johanna Barnbeck in order to develop games that systematically support research between different fields and disciplines.
 COLLAB is the first in a series of games to improve methods and communication in these settings.

-Silja Klepp is Professor of Human Geography at Kiel University.
+Silja Klepp is Professor of Human Geography at Kiel University, interdisciplinary researcher and holder of the UNESCO Chair of Integrated Marine Science.
 Her research group “Social Dynamics in Coastal and Marine Areas” deals with human-environment relations in the Anthropocene.

 In her current research on climate change adaptation, she integrates environmental justice perspectives and critical theories in the study of the social effects of climate change.